devops329/devops/workToDo.md

 ### Phase 1 - UI Testing and Simple Deployment

--   Pizza shop UI calling ClassBE to order pizzas - calls ClassJWT to obtain JWTs.
--   **Assignment** - Frontend UI Testing
--   Deployment GitHub Pages
+- [ ] TDD fibonacci
+- [ ] Fork jwt-pizza
+- [ ] Deploy to github pages by committing to the branch
--   **Assignment** - Hit the github.io page and check for token
+  - **AG** check for ability to git classJWT pizza
--   GitHub Actions deployment (Simple CI) - Increment a version number - Token
--   **Assignment** - student autograder trigger run.
-Hit the github.io page and check for version increment
+- [ ] Deploy to github pages using a gitHub action
+  - **AG** look at their actions history.
+- [ ] Create UI Playwright tests
+- [ ] Create coverage
+- [ ] Add linting
+- [ ] Build, test, and deploy using gitHub actions
+  - **AG** look at their actions history to see if tests run and what coverage is

-### Phase 2

--   Cloud Deployment
+### Phase 2 - Cloud Deployment

--   S3/ CloudFront
+- [ ] S3/ CloudFront.
+Manual deployment
--   GitHub Actions deployment (CI with cloud)
+- [ ] GitHub Actions deployment (CI with cloud)
--   **Assignment** - student autograder trigger run.
-Hit the cloudfront page and check for version increment
+  - **AG** - look at actions history.
+Checks cloud-front endpoint

 ### Phase 3

--   Backend Unit Testing, Integration Testing, Lint, coverage on server code
--   **Assignment** - student autograder trigger run.
-Hit the github repo and check coverage info
+- [ ] Fork jwt-pizza-service
+- [ ] Create service Jest tests
+- [ ] Create coverage
+- [ ] Add linting
+- [ ] Build and test using gitHub actions
+  - **AG** look at their actions history to see if tests run and what coverage is

 ### Phase 4

 - Deploy Pizza shop backend
 - Container
 - **Assignment** - student autograder trigger run.
 Hit the Compute the JWT should have a different signature than the class backend
 - Lambda
 - **Assignment** - student autograder trigger run.
 Hit the Compute the JWT should have a different signature than the class backend

 ### Phase 5

 - Deployment strategies - versioning (CI with keeping the system running)
 - **Assignment** - student autograder run.
 Autograder trigger multiple deployments.
 Check that service is not disrupted.
 Version increasing.
 For A/B on param I get different versions.
 Canary - 5% given version A.

 ### Phase 6

 - Metrics (Grafana)
 - Logging
 - **Assignment** - student autograder trigger run.
 Make automated requests and make sure logs and metrics show up.

 ### Phase 7

 - E2E, end user testing, load testing (K6)
 - **Assignment** - student autograder trigger run.
 Run their K6 tests from the autograder and make sure logs and metrics show up.

 ### Phase 8

 - Chaos, alerts
 - **Assignment** - autograder randomly starts triggers slowdown and failure.
 Monitor when the system comes back up.

 ### Phase 9

 - Team penetration testing
 - **Assignment** - Autograder auto assigning partners. attack each other's sites and write a report.